 Questions that require you to know a particular fact from a science topic are called prior knowledge questions.
 These questions are very rare, but are definitely some of the most tricky questions you can come across.
 The difficulty is that you either know the fact or you don’t.
 Here is an example of a prior knowledge question:

 As you probably noticed, this is a question that you either know or you don’t.
-If you are familiar with the chemical equation for photosynthesis, you’d likely recognize the answer to be D. Unfortunately, if you are not familiar with the equation, not even the passage will help you come to the correct solution.
+If you are familiar with what derived units are, you’d likely recognize the answer to be D. Unfortunately, if you are not familiar with the topic, not even the passage will help you come to the correct solution.

 So, if the passages won’t help you solve these questions when they come up, how can you be better prepared to answer them?